 Athletic director Rick Greenspan acknowledged Wednesday these are only allegations since the NCAA has not yet made a ruling, and the distinction could be important.

-a who works in contractual law. ``That's the issue.
+``It (the contract) talks about significant, intentional or repetitive violations, so the question becomes when does it become a violation?'' said Indianapolis attorney Stephen Backer, a former trustee at Indiana who works in contractual law. ``That's the issue.
 I'm sure that's what they're meeting about today.''

 MacIntyre said Dorothy Frapwell, the university's counsel, declined to discuss Sampson's contract.

-Milton Thompson, also an Indianapolis attorney, believes there's another caveat.
+Milton Thompson, also an Indianapolis attorney, believes there's another caveat, too.